oVirt/ovirt-site/source/develop/release-management/features/network/copy-host-networking.html.md

 This sets the boot protocol in the resulting network to `none`.

 * Copying a configuration to a host with the same interface names but different physical network connections will produce a bad configuration.
-Only copy configurations to hosts that have the same interface names and physical network connections.

 * The destination host has to have an equal or greater number of interfaces as the original host.
 Otherwise, the feature cannot determine what to do and the operation will fail.

-* The `ovirtmgmt` network stays on the original interface which is excluded from the operation.
+* The cluster's management network stays on the original interface which is excluded from the operation.

 ### Implementation